qubalee/qubalee.github.io/_posts/2025-04-07-Bioturbation.md

    - Spatial patterns variations of a burrowed carbonate stratum (ramp carbonates), Upper Jurassic Hanifa Formation, central Saudi Arabia [^8].

 ## Cite this post
-If you found this post helpful, please consider citing it:
+>If you found this post helpful, please consider citing the references below:

->Alqubalee, A. (2025, April 7).
-Bioturbation impact on reservoir and aquifer properties.
-ALQUBALEE Notes. https://qubalee.com/posts/2025/04/bioturbation/

 ## References